devschooldevops/02_linux/lesson-plan.md

 - learn about logs
 - learn about package managers
 - learn about more complex concepts
+- be able to do basic file processing (grep, tail etc.)

 ## Resources required/used
 - Red Hat Linux (CentOS 7 DVD)